huaminghuangtw/Evergreen-Notes/Permanent-Notes/Innovation.md

 > _“Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric.” — Bertrand Russell_

+> _“To be great is to be misunderstood.” — Ralph Waldo Emerson_

-Innovation is about everyone agreeing with you…*later*.
+Your success in life is proportional to your willingness to be misunderstood for long periods of time.
+Real innovation is about everyone agreeing with you…_later_.
 If everyone agrees with you, you’re not truly innovating.

 ---